 Dr. Eric Vallieres

-The Swedish Cancer Institute is one of few places in the country where mesothelioma patients have access to a surgeon skilled and experienced enough to perform an extrapleural pneumonectomy.
-Dr. Vallieres is one such surgeon and he regularly preforms this radical procedure to help save lives of patients with this aggressive cancer.
+The Swedish Cancer Institute is one of a handful of places where mesothelioma patients have access to surgeons capable of performing extrapleural pneumonectomy.
+Dr. Vallieres is one such surgeon and regularly preforms this radical procedure.

-An extrapleural pneumonectomy is a complicated and risky surgery that takes many hours to complete.
-For those pleural mesothelioma patients who are eligible, it represents a rare possibility of beating the cancer.
-The surgery has sometimes led to remission in patients because it involves removing a large portion of tissue from the chest cavity in an attempt to remove all of the cancer: the pleura, lymph nodes, part of the diaphragm, and one whole lung.
+An extrapleural pneumonectomy is a complicated and risky surgery that takes several hours to complete.
+For pleural mesothelioma patients eligible for this procedure, the surgery represents a rare possibility of beating the cancer.
+The surgery can lead to remission because it removes a large portion of tissue from the chest cavity.
+The procedures removes the pleura, lymph nodes, part of the diaphragm, and one whole lung.

 Top-Notch Support Services for Mesothelioma Patients

-The care for patients with mesothelioma and other types of cancer at the Swedish Cancer Institute does not stop with medical treatments.
-Patients also receive an array of wellness and other support services to help them cope with having cancer and to find relief from symptoms and side effects.
-Patients can benefit from art and music therapy programs, which help them cope emotionally, as well as one-on-one and family counseling.
+Patient care at the Swedish Cancer Institute does not stop with medical treatment.
+Patients also receive an array of wellness and support services to help them cope with cancer and find relief from symptoms and side effects.
+Many patients benefit from art and music therapy programs, as well as one-on-one and family counseling.